Siege of Jadotville: Aftermath

-Until the early 21st century, the Irish state did not give much recognition to the battle of Jadotville either.
+Only in 2005 did the Irish Army pardon Company A for their surrender, and until the early 21st century, the Irish state did not give much recognition to the battle of Jadotville either.
 The term "Jadotville Jack" was sometimes applied as a term of derision about the Irish Defence Forces.
 After the incident no Irish soldier received any decoration for his actions at Jadotville, although Quinlan recommended a number of his men for the Military Medal for Gallantry (MMG), Ireland's highest award for military valour, for their actions during the battle.
-In 2016 the Irish government awarded a Presidential Unit Citation to "A" Company, the first in the State's history.

-Although "A" Company, 35th Battalion had tactically defeated a larger enemy force at Jadotville, the Irish Defence Forces' leadership did not overtly acknowledge the battle.
+Although "A" Company, 35th Battalion had tactically defeated a vastly larger enemy force at Jadotville, the Irish Defence Forces' leadership did not overtly acknowledge the battle.
 There may have been perceived shame that "A" Company had surrendered, or because of political and strategic errors demonstrated at higher levels.

 According to RTÉ, "Commandant Quinlan's action is cited in military textbooks worldwide as the best example of the use of the so-called perimeter defence".

 The veterans of Jadotville were dissatisfied that the Defence Forces refused to acknowledge the battle and that there was an implied black mark on the reputation of their commander.
 A number of Irish soldiers, who had been involved in the siege, reputedly took their own lives in later years.
 Quinlan, who died in 1997, had his public reputation restored nine years after his death.
 John Gorman, a retired soldier who had been a 17-year-old private during the fight, campaigned to have the Battle of Jadotville recognised.
 In 2004 Irish Minister for Defence Willie O'Dea agreed to hold a full review of the battle.
 A Defence Forces inquiry cleared Quinlan and "A" Company of allegations of soldierly misconduct.
 A commemorative stone recognising the soldiers of "A" Company was erected on the grounds of Custume Barracks in Athlone in 2005.
 A commissioned portrait of Quinlan was installed in the Congo Room of the Irish Defence Forces' UN School.

+In 2016 the Irish government awarded a Presidential Unit Citation to "A" Company, the first in the State's history.
 In October 2017 a plaque commemorating Quinlan was unveiled in his native County Kerry, by former Taoiseach Enda Kenny.
-The decision of the state to honour the soldiers of Jadotville or their next of kin was one of the last decisions taken by Enda Kenny before he retired as Taoiseach in June 2017.
-They were presented with special medals in Athlone on 2 December 2017.
+The decision of the state to honour individually the soldiers of Jadotville or their next of kin was one of the last decisions taken by Enda Kenny before he retired as Taoiseach in June 2017.
+They were presented with newly-designed Siege of Jadotville Medals in Athlone on 2 December 2017.

+On the same day as Quinlan's surrender to Minister Munongo, Hammarskjöld, en route to peace talks with Tshombe, died in an aeroplane crash, which happened under "dubious" circumstances.

+Following the failure of Operation Morthor, O'Brien worked at the University of Ghana, before moving to the New York University and publishing several academic texts.
+Following academia, he also became a member of the Irish parliament.